 Taylor Kitsch is John Carter.

-Movie John Carter is a slightly different animal, gone is any hint of a mysterious origin and it’s sadly replaced by a tragic past where we learn that his family was killed during the Civil War, and so he decided to no longer fight for anything.
-Your character is going to lose points right off the bat when you introduce him as an ex-Confederate soldier and then add on the “Reluctant Hero” trope, this was a mistake.
-John Carter is Superman on Mars, we don’t need him to be a brooding hero with tons of emotional baggage.
-When Dejah Thoris tells Carter that she is being forced to marry the evil Sab Than he refuses to help her because it’s not his problem, he’s done fighting.
-That’s not a reluctant hero that’s a dick.
+Movie John Carter is a slightly different animal, gone is any hint of a mysterious origin, and it’s sadly replaced by a tragic past where we learn that his family was killed during the Civil War, and so he decided to no longer fight for anything.
+Your character is going to lose points right off the bat when you introduce him as an ex-Confederate soldier and then add on the “Reluctant Hero” trope.
+This was a mistake.
+John Carter is Superman on Mars; we don’t need him to be a brooding hero with tons of emotional baggage.
+When Dejah Thoris tells Carter that she is being forced to marry the evil Sab Than, he refuses to help her because it’s not his problem; he’s done fighting.
+That’s not a reluctant hero, that’s a dick.

 Lynne Collins is Dejah Thoris.